Bad day? Try this simple mantra.

 It’s not personal

 Your children are being just that, children.
 They don’t hate you.
 They aren’t trying to win.
 They’re just doing what children do.
 Learning and growing with the limited tools that they have available to them.
+In fact at times it's biologically impossible for them to calm down.

 You spot a leak in your house.
 It’s getting bigger and starting to flood the floor.
 You feel a jolt of panic at how out of control it could become.